karri-sek/codingContest/README.md

  Whenever any ball added to the rack, corresponding the observer's will get notified.

  Being multiple observers can sort this item in there one way(ex: one with quick sort, merge sort).
 Here I prefered using the Sorting technique backed by Binary Search Tree.

+ Tests has been added in the file SortingBallsTest.java.

+ Reasons to choose this approach:
+ 1) Each Observer can sort with there own sorting logic.
+ 2) Inserting and inorder traversal of O(logn) with BST.
+ 3) No Hassel on reshuffling with Arrays on sorting.